Navigate Kyoto's 2,000+ temples with our curated guide to the most significant shrines and what makes each one special.

 Anrakuji: Seasonal Beauty

 This lesser-known temple in the Shishigatani district rewards patient visitors with one of Kyoto's most beautiful thatched gates.
-In spring, the azalea garden explodes with color, while autumn brings stunning maple foliage.
+In spring, the azalea garden explodes with color, while autumn brings deep red maple foliage.

-Best time to visit: Late April for azaleas, mid-November for autumn colors.
+Best time to visit: Mid-May for azaleas, mid-November for autumn colors.

 Jingo-ji: Mountain Retreat

 Perched high in the Takao mountains, Jingo-ji offers a more challenging pilgrimage but incomparable spiritual atmosphere.
-The temple's collection of national treasures and panoramic views make the journey worthwhile.
+The temple's collection of national treasures and panoramic views make the climb worthwhile.

 Best time to visit: Early morning to avoid crowds on the mountain trails.